-As your organization's administrator, you can choose how to let users who aren't administrators get back in to their account if they forget their password:
+As your organization's super administrator, you can let users and non-super administrators recover their account if they forget their password:

 Option 1: Let users reset passwords themselves

 This feature isn’t available if your organization uses single sign-on (SSO) or Password Sync.
 It also doesn’t work for users under the age of 18.
 For details, go to When user password recovery isn't available.

 You can let users who aren't super admins reset their own passwords without contacting an administrator by turning on password recovery in the Admin console.Turn on password recovery

 Before you begin: Users need a recovery phone number or email address where they can get recovery instructions:

 - To have users set up recovery information, tell them to go to Set up a recovery phone number or email address.